 On 1 June 2014, taking into account difficulties in the macroeconomic situation in Ukraine, the NBU introduced a limitation on the receipt of cash assets in foreign currency from current and deposit accounts in an amount up to UAH 15,000.00 or its equivalent in foreign currency per day at the NBU rate (subject to certain exceptions).
-On 9 April 2015, the limit on cash withdrawal in foreign currency from current and deposit accounts was increased to the equivalent of UAH 20,000.00; as of 3 May 2016, it was increased to the equivalent of UAH 50,000.00; as of 6 September 2016, it was increased to the equivalent of UAH 100,000.00 and as of 15 September 2016, it was increased to the equivalent of UAH 250,000.00.
+On 9 April 2015, the limit on cash withdrawal in foreign currency from current and deposit accounts was increased to the equivalent of UAH 20,000.00; as of 3 May 2016, it was increased to the equivalent of UAH 100,000.00 and as of 15 September 2016, it was increased to the equivalent of UAH 250,000.00.
 Such requirement was cancelled starting from 24 August 2017.